Marvel Contest of Champions

 Marvel Contest of Champions is a 2014 fighting video game developed and published by Kabam.
 It was released on December 10, 2014, for iOS and Android.
 The fighting game is primarily set in the Marvel Universe.
 The game is strongly based on the events of the limited comic book series Contest of Champions.
 An arcade version was released in 2019, developed by Raw Thrills and exclusive to Dave & Buster's locations.
+A port for Microsoft Windows via Steam was announced on May 15, 2025, with the demo version was released on May 29, 2025 and only available June 9 to 16, 2025 during Steam Next Fest, and full version was released on June 18, 2025.

 Gameplay

 Players assume the role of a Summoner, tasked by the Collector to build a team of Marvel heroes and villains and pit them against one another in combat.
 Gameplay is similar to that of Injustice: Gods Among Us and Mortal Kombat X, where the game's fighting arena is rendered in 3D with a 2D plane for the superheroes' movements and actions.
-New players begin with access to two 1-star characters and can work to access additional characters at higher star levels, ranging from 2 to 6.
-Each of the 207 playable characters from Marvel Comics is upgradable, featuring their own classes, movements, traits, abilities, and special moves, although many share animations.
+New players begin with access to two 1-star characters and can work to access additional characters at higher star levels, ranging from two to seven.
+Each of the 312 playable characters from Marvel Comics is upgradable, featuring their own classes, movements, traits, abilities, and special moves, although many share animations.

 Gameplay features an energy system that limits the number of quest-based battles in which players can compete.
 Energy recharges automatically at a set rate over time or players can refill their energy manually.
 The energy limit is increased as players increase their level.
 Game items (such as crystals) that impact play are found at the end of quests.
 In addition to quests, users can battle opponents in the game's "Versus" mode, pitting their champions against those of another player in one-on-one matches or three-on-three limited-time arenas.
 However, the opponents are A.I.-controlled, so it is not an actual player battle in real time.
 Marvel Contest of Champions requires a persistent Internet connection for both single and multiplayer modes.

 Controls are designed for touch, rather than adapting buttons or virtual joysticks.
 Gameplay includes light, medium, and heavy attack options, as well as block and dodge.
 The character can shuffle back or sprint forward, and each hero has three of their own special attacks (unlocked with ranks and stars), as well as unique abilities and an unlockable signature ability (if a duplicate of the champion is collected).
 Synergy bonuses reward the player for combining characters who have a unique relationship.
-For example, putting Doctor Doom in the same team with Mr. Fantastic rewards every team member with a 6% increased attack.
+For example, playing Doctor Doom on the same team with Mister Fantastic rewards every team member with a 6% increased attack.
 As characters take and deal damage, a power meter fills which indicates the potential for unique moves.
 When the player levels-up their characters, more-powerful special attacks are possible but can be used less frequently due to their higher power cost.